j-ochmann/DevBook/src/content/design_patterns/behavioral/mediator.md

+---
+id: "mediator"
+title: "Object Behavioral: Mediator"
+category: "Behavioral"
+goF: 17
+tags: ["cpp", "java", "python"]
+---
-Object Behavioral: Mediator
+# Object Behavioral: Mediator

-Intent
+## Intent

 Define an object that encapsulates how a set of objects interact.
 Mediator promotes loose coupling by keeping objects from referring to each other explicitly, and it lets you vary their interaction independently.

-Motivation
+## Motivation

 Object-oriented design encourages the distribution of behavior among objects.
 Such distribution can result in an object structure with many connections between objects; in the worst case, every object ends up knowing about every other.